washingtonstateuniversity/WSUWP-Build-Plugins-Public/the-events-calendar/common/readme.txt

 == Changelog ==

+= [4.7.13] 2018-05-16 =

+* Fix - Prevent PHP 5.2 error on new Queuing Proccess `T_PAAMAYIM_NEKUDOTAYIM` [106696]
+* Fix - Modify some language and typos

+= [4.7.12] 2018-05-09 =

+* Fix - Updated datatables.js to its most recent version to prevent conflicts [102465]
+* Tweak - Added the `Tribe__Process__Queue` class to handle background processing operations
+* Tweak - Changed 'forums' to 'help desk' throughout the content in the "Help" tab [104561]
+* Language - 3 new strings added, 84 updated, 3 fuzzied, and 3 obsoleted

 = [4.7.11] 2018-04-18 =

 * Fix - Restore "type" attribute to some inline `<script>` tags to ensure proper character encoding in Customizer-generated CSS [103167]